-On this episode of Coffee with Gringos, listen in as we reminisce on our first meeting!
-We'll be using typical vocabulary and phrases for first introductions.
+On this episode of Coffee with Gringos, listen in as we reminisce about our first meeting!
+We'll be using typical vocabulary and phrases for initial introductions.
 When you get lost, refer to the transcript below.
-If you're unsure what a word or phrase means, check out the Key Vocabulary, Phrases, and Slang section below the transcript.
+If you're unsure what a word or phrase means, check out the Key Vocabulary, Phrases, and Slang section below the transcript or download the link below.
 Happy listening!

 Paige: You’re listening to Episode 2 of Coffee with Gringos.
 I’m Paige Sutherland.